|

 Boarding the train

-Our train was due to depart from London Euston at 21:15 so we got there an hour before.
-It meant waiting on the station concourse (which isn’t the nicest!) for about 20 minutes before we heard the announcement.
+Our train was due to depart from London Euston at 21:15, so we got there an hour before.
+It meant waiting on the station concourse for about 20 minutes before we heard the announcement.
+We snuck up to one of the station bars to pass the time.

 But then came the tricky bit.